MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/profiler-troubleshooting.md

 ms.reviewer: v-dele, aaronmax, cweining, v-jsitser ms.service: azure-monitor ms.subservice: application-insights
-#Customer intent: As an Azure Application Insights user, I want to know how to troubleshoot various problems enabling or viewing the Application Insights Profiler so I can use it effectively.
+#Customer intent: As an Azure Application Insights user, I want to know how to troubleshoot various problems enabling or viewing Application Insights Profiler so I can use it effectively.
 ---
 # Troubleshoot Application Insights Profiler

-This article provides troubleshooting steps and information to use Azure Application Insights Profiler.
+This article provides troubleshooting steps and information for using Azure Application Insights Profiler.

 ## Make sure you're using the appropriate Profiler Endpoint